ChrisCummins/msc-thesis/docs/Log.md

 This may mean having to drop the incomplete data from 2xTahiti device, at least until multi-GPU stencils are stable enough to complete data acquisition.

+## Saturday 13th

+Analysing new dataset `2015-06-12`:

+* Number of params: 166
+* Number of scenarios: 523
+* Number of runtimes: 102570900

+This should provide plenty of coverage for all scenarios, with an expected lower bound of 1181 samples per (params,scenarios) pair.
+Despite this, plotting coverage and safety heatmaps shows *no* safe parmas for the three CPUs using synthetic benchmarks.

+Given this, I conclude that the problem is not that I do not have enough runtimes, but rather a problem with the `kernel` IDs.
+Any modification to the source code creates a new `kernel` ID, which in turn changes the `scenario` ID.
+I should compact the kernels table by merging the kernels by name and shape, then use that reduced kernel table to update the values in the `scenarios` fields of the `runtime_stats` and `runtimes` table.
+The latter will talk a long time, so I'll start with the `runtime_stats` and see if that fixes the no OneR problem.

+Some thoughts on omnitune terminology:

+If **ZeroR** simply selects the majority class, we can expect the geometric mean of performance using this classifier to 0, if that class is invalid for any *one* or more scenarios.
+As a result, I propose developing a **OneR** classifier, which selects the majority class from the subset of classes which are legal for all scenarios.
+This **OneR** classifier can then be used to provide a baseline to compare all other classifiers against, in order to calculate speedup over best statically chosen workgroup size.